 In some cases, identity thieves send phishing emails that appear to be from the Internal Revenue Service or the IRS e-services; these even include the IRS logo to lend legitimacy to the fraud.
-However, the IRS does not contact you via email for issues involving your account.
+However, the IRS does not contact you via email for issues involving your account or your clients' accounts.

 If you click the link and fill out the form, the scammers can use the information to access your accounts and, potentially, steal more information or money.

 - Watch out for emails with the subject line "Security Awareness for Tax Professionals" directing you to a fake e-services registration site via an embedded web link.

 In addition to email phishing, some identity thieves are targeting tax professionals with voice phishing, or “vishing.”
 A common ploy is to pose as representatives from your electronic return originator, or ERO.
 The scammer may claim your software is corrupted or out of date, and then request remote access to your computer to update the software.
 Of course, they’ll actually use that remote access to take over your account and steal your information.

 - Watch out for emails that your ERO sends apparently out of the blue, especially if they claim you’re facing a security risk, and do not grant anyone remote access to your computer.

 - If you’re concerned, call your ERO to confirm your software is up-to-date and functional.